OrionAi-dev/MindScript/docs/openspec/templates.md

 # Templates & Librarian

 Templates capture recurring patterns of specs so they don’t need to be rebuilt from scratch every time.
 The **Librarian** manages templates: classifying, patching, promoting, and rolling back.

 ---

 ## Templates

-* **Definition**: A reusable, semver‑versioned starting point for a spec.
+* **Definition**: A reusable, semver-versioned starting point for a spec.
 * **Structure**: Identical to a Context/Turn spec but marked with `version` and stored in a registry.
 * **Use case**: Jumpstart a Turn by applying a template, then patching.